p9c/podlegacy/README.md

 Use the argument `--help` to get information about available commands and configuration.

-In `cmd/pod/sample-pod.conf` you find a full annotated configuration, copy this to the folder `home/.pod/pod.conf` to configure the launch settings. `podctl` also has a configuration that you can find in `home/.podctl`, which allows you to set the RPC endpoint and other things.
+In `cmd/pod/sample-pod.conf` you find a full annotated configuration, copy this to the folder `<home directory>/.pod/pod.conf` to configure the launch settings (location may be different on windows and mac, on windows probably in `c:\users\<username>\appdata`).

+`podctl` also has a configuration that you can find in `home/.podctl`, which allows you to set the RPC endpoint and other things. `podctl` can also control a full bitcoin-API compliant wallet if you add the argument `--wallet`.
+Currently there is no new version with full wallet capability but this will work with an older version of the c++ based client.